AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/release-notes/current.md

 # Notas de versão do Cloud Manager 2023.4.0 no Adobe Experience Manager as a Cloud Service {#release-notes}

-Esta página documenta as notas da versão 2023.4.0 do Cloud Manager no AEM as a Cloud Service.
+Esta página documenta as notas de versão 2023.4.0 do Cloud Manager no AEM as a Cloud Service.

 >[!NOTE]
 >